-Our student restores faith in apprenticeships for a regional vehicle body repair centre
+Our student inspires a regional vehicle body repair centre for the apprenticeship programme

-An established vehicle body repair centre has told how having an industry placement student from Cambridge Regional College has restored their faith in apprenticeships
+An established vehicle body repair centre has told how having an industry placement student from Cambridge Regional College has given them faith in apprenticeships.

 Matt Cooper, of Cooper Barnes, took on a student who came to the firm twice a week for a year, alongside studies at CRC.